john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 <br>

 ### Initializing Your Project as a Git Repository:
-   > When you "initialize" your project, you are telling Git that you want to use version control for this folder.
+   > In this phase you are "initializing" your project.
+This means that you are telling Git that you want to use version control for this folder and track the files that you add.
-   > Once initialized, Git will be able to tell us which files it is currently tracking.
-   > So essentially, you will be adding files

 6. **Initialize the project folder as a Git repository**
 7. **Check the status of your repository**
+8. ****